 • Stress reduction: When a person experiences stress, it can cause the blood vessels to narrow and restrict blood flow.
 Therefore, managing a person’s stress is a good prevention strategy.

-• Quitting smoking: Smoking can also cause blood vessels to narrow, so a person should avoid it as well.
+• Quitting smoking if you smoke: Smoking can also cause blood vessels to narrow, so it is important that a person avoids this activity.

 Why does a baby have mottled skin?